WTS Sparta Wrocław

 WTS Sparta Wrocław, also known as Betard Sparta Wrocław for sponsorship reasons, are a motorcycle speedway team based in Wrocław, Poland.
 They were established in 1950.
 The team's home track is at the Olympic Stadium, which has a capacity of 13,000 people.
-The team currently competes in the Ekstraliga (the highest division) and have won the Team Speedway Polish Championship five times.
+The team currently competes in the Ekstraliga (the highest division) and have won the Team Speedway Polish Championship five times (as of 2022).

 History

 1951 to 1958

 During the 1951 Polish speedway season a team from Wrocław called Spójnia Wrocław was created to compete in the first league.
 The team finished last but performed much better in 1952, finishing 2nd.
-It is worth noting that a second club competed in Wrocław during the early 1950s but CWKS Wrocław was historically a Warsaw club and is not connected to this club.
+A second club competed in Wrocław during the early 1950s but CWKS Wrocław was historically a Warsaw club and is not connected to this club.